Summer Dance Intensives are coming up in August: RSVP for an audition to reserve your spot! More info here.

 Become a Dancewave supporter and transform lives through dance.

-Every purchase you make, Amazon will donate 0.5% of it to Dancewave!
+Every purchase you make, Amazon will donate 0.5% to Dancewave!

 Audition on July 31 RSVP

 Drop-in through Sept.
 1: